BRISTOL - History, Topography and Genealogy

 - Cornwell (John) THE BRISTOL COALFIELD.
 Illusts, plans, diagrams, 140 + 2pp, dustwrapper.
 Landmark Publishing, Ashbourne: 2003. £15.00

-- Lesser Columbus, [Cowen (Laurence)] GREATER BRISTOL Illusts, 300pp, + xvpp of adverts, roy 8vo, original cloth, head and foot of spine slightly chipped, poor quality paper slightly browned at edges as usual, bookplate to verso of half-title.
-First edition, The Pelham Press, London: 1893. £25.00 --- See sample text
+- Lesser Columbus, [Cowen (Laurence)] GREATER BRISTOL Illusts, 300pp, + xvpp of adverts, roy 8vo, original cloth, few minor marks to cloth, poor quality paper slightly browned at edges as usual.
+First edition, The Pelham Press, London: 1893. £20.00 --- See sample text

 * Almost half the work is devoted to local industries, and biographies of local dignatories.
 The other half concerns is a potted history and guide to the city.